 There is also a $39 annual fee attached to the card.
 While you could earn some of the annual fee back with that 1.5 percent cash back, the cash back is not nearly enough of an equalizer if you’re planning to carry a balance.
 A card with an introductory APR offer – or at least a lower ongoing APR – could be a better fit if that is the case for you.

 If you have good to excellent credit, the Wells Fargo Cash Wise Visa® Card also sports a flat rate of 1.5 percent cash back on all purchases, but is available without an annual fee.
-Furthermore, new cardmembers can earn 1.8 percent cash back for the first year when you pay using your mobile wallet app via Android or iOS.
+Furthermore, new cardmembers can earn 1.8 percent cash back for the first year when you pay for qualifying mobile wallet purchases.